roman-milk/roman-milk.github.io/a-pendant-for-wendy.md

+===

- ****** A Pendant for Wendy ****** bygeronimo_appleby© "And we can fuck, Vince," Wendy snarled.
+"And we can fuck, Vince," Wendy snarled.
 "In my bed.
 All fucking night.
 You can fuck me, Vince.
 Any way you want to.
 I'll get on my knees and you can fuck me doggy.
 I'll ride your cock..."

  Wendy mauled her breasts and forced her lips against Vince's mouth.